 Q and A with Williams' Sam Michael Williams technical director Sam Michael dissects the team's performance at the Japanese Grand Prix.

+Q. You had an upgrade package on the FW32 at Suzuka.
+Did the new parts perform as you expected?
 SM: "We ran new front and rear brake ducts on the FW32s in Suzuka.
 These items were the last of our upgrade components that we will deliver this season.
 The new parts worked well so we ran them on both cars for the race."

+Q. How did the wash-out on Saturday affect the team's preparations for qualifying and the race?
 SM: "Not having the usual time available to us in third practice reduced the amount of time we had running with lower fuel loads to prepare for qualifying.
 That would have been the same for the other teams as well, however."

 Q. The car was very competitive in qualifying, with both cars making it through to Q3, but Rubens wasn't happy with the performance of his car in the race.
 What issues did he have?